Dameyune Craig: Florida State

 Craig became the quarterbacks coach at Florida State University (FSU) in December 2009, again reuniting with Fisher, who had been designated as the head coach starting in January 2010.
 Craig was also recruiting coordinator, and was responsible for recruiting future Heisman Trophy winning quarterback Jameis Winston.
 FSU secured multiple highly ranked recruiting classes during his time there, and he was named 2012 Atlantic Coast Conference (ACC) Recruiter of the Year by both Rivals.com and Scout.com.

 Auburn

 Craig became the co-offensive coordinator and wide receivers coach at his alma mater after being hired by Auburn University head coach Gus Malzahn in January 2013.

 LSU

 In February 2016, Craig left Auburn to become the wide receiver's coach for LSU under Les Miles.
 After Miles was fired during the 2016 season, Craig was fired in February 2017.

 Florida State

 In the spring of 2017, Craig returned to Florida State to again work for Jimbo Fisher, where he accepted the position of Quality Control of Offense.

 Texas A&M

 In January 2018, Craig followed Fisher to Texas A&M University to become the wide receivers coach for the Aggies.
+Craig was not retained under new Texas A&M coach Mike Elko after the 2023 season.

+Georgia State

+On March 1, 2024, it was announced that Craig had been hired as an offensive assistant under new head coach and former teammate Dell McGee.